KubeDeckio/KubeBuddy/docs/docs/usage/index.md

 layout: default
 ---

-# 🚀 KubeBuddy Usage
+# 🚀 KubeBuddy powered by KubeDeck Usage

-KubeBuddy helps you **monitor, analyze, and report** on your Kubernetes environments with ease.
-Whether you're tracking cluster health, reviewing security configurations, or troubleshooting workloads, KubeBuddy provides structured insights.
+KubeBuddy powered by KubeDeck helps you **monitor, analyze, and report** on your Kubernetes environments with ease.
+Whether you're tracking cluster health, reviewing security configurations, or troubleshooting workloads, KubeBuddy powered by KubeDeck provides structured insights.

 ## 🔥 Choose Your Environment

 ### 🖥️ **PowerShell (Windows/Linux/macOS)**
-Run KubeBuddy as a PowerShell module to:
+Run KubeBuddy powered by KubeDeck as a PowerShell module to:
 - Monitor node health and resource usage.
 - Identify failing pods, restart loops, and stuck jobs.
 - Summarize Kubernetes events to highlight errors and warnings.